• Skip to main content

 - White

-Agastache Giant Hyssop White is a great addition to the butterfly and bee garden, and it makes an excellent companion to other late blooming perennials1 litre - £5no
+Agastache Giant Hyssop White is a great addition to the butterfly and bee garden, and it makes an excellent companion to other late blooming perennials

 Grapefruit MintMentha x piperata citrata 'Grapefruit' Grapefruit mint has a zesty citrus flavour and mid green slightly hairy leaves.
-It produces long spikes of incredibly attractive purple flowers in mid to late summer.1 litre - £5no
+It produces long spikes of incredibly attractive purple flowers in mid to late summer.

 Hyssop - WhiteHyssopus officinalis has white flowers that attract bees and butterflies and look their best when this small shrub is grown as a hedge.
 Can be clipped back in late March.
 Has a strong menthol scent.
-A tea made from the dried flowers with honey added is ideal for relieving coughs and chest troubles.1 litre - £5no
+A tea made from the dried flowers with honey added is ideal for relieving coughs and chest troubles.

 Hyssopus